 BC Partners for Mental Health and Addictions Information

-Visit http://www.heretohelp.bc.ca/ for our Depression Toolkit, more fact sheets and personal stories about depression.
-The Toolkit is full of information, tips and self-tests to help you understand your depression.
+Visit www.heretohelp.bc.ca for info sheets and personal stories about seasonal affective disorder.
+You’ll also find more information, tips and self-tests to help you understand many different mental health problems.

 Resources available in many languages:

-For each service below, if English is not your first language, say the name of your preferred language in English to be connected to an interpreter.
+*For the service below, if English is not your first language, say the name of your preferred language in English to be connected to an interpreter.
 More than 100 languages are available.